Multi-Scale Data Assimilation in Turbulent Models: Comparison with En4D-Var

 where \( \| \bm{a} \|_{\mathcal{L}}^2 = \bm{a}^\dagger \mathcal{L}^{-1} \bm{a} \) denotes the squared weighted \( \ell^2 \)-norm.

-The variable $\hat{\bm{u}}(0)$ represents the prior (or background) state at the beginning of the window, and $\tilde{\bm{u}}^{(i)}(0)$ is the posterior optimized state (also known as the smoother) obtained after $i$ iterations.
+The variable $\hat{\bm{u}}(0)$ represents the prior (or background) state at the beginning of the window, and $\tilde{\bm{u}}(0)$ is the posterior optimized state (also known as the smoother).
 In the strong-constraint (i.e. perfect model framework) 4D-Var approach used here, the posterior trajectory is fully determined by its initial condition, i.e., \( \tilde{\bm{u}}(t) = \Phi_{0 \to t}(\tilde{\bm{u}}(0)) \), where \( \Phi_{0 \to t} \) is the time-marching operator associated with the nonlinear shell model governing equation.
-The matrix $\mathcal{B}$ is the complex-valued background error covariance, assumed to be given, and $\bm{H}_{\mathbb{C}}$ is the complex extension of the observation operator $\bm{H}$ (see \hyperref[sec:enkf]{Sec.~\ref*{sec:enkf}}).
+The matrix $\mathcal{B}$ is the complex-valued background error covariance, assumed to be given, and $\bm{H}_{\mathbb{C}}$ is the complex extension of the observation operator $\bm{H}$ (see \hyperref[sec:enkf]{Sec.~\ref*{sec:enkf}}), needed to produce the complex measurements $z\in\mathbb{C}^{M}$.
 Finally, $\bm{v}(t)$ is a realization of complex zero-mean Gaussian noise with covariance $\bm{R}_\mathbb{C}$ (complex version of the matrix in \hyperref[eqn:meas_cov_matrix]{Eq.~(\ref*{eqn:meas_cov_matrix}})).

 The cost function comprises two terms: the first penalizes the deviation of the posterior from the prior at the initial time, while the second accumulates the innovations, i.e., the discrepancies between the posterior trajectory and the observations over the assimilation window.
-Solving this optimization directly is computationally intractable even for moderate problem sizes.
-Therefore, a tangent linear approximation (TLA) is used, where $\Phi_{0 \to t}$ is linearized around $(\tilde{\bm{u}}(0))$ and is considered constant within each iteration.
-Overall, 4D-Var integrates dynamical information over time, resulting in smooth and temporally consistent reconstructions, albeit at the cost of increased computational complexity of iterative nonlinear optimization.
+Here, we adopt an incremental approach to 4D-Var in which we simplify the cost function by linearizing \( \Phi_{0 \to t} \) around an initial guess for $\tilde{\bm{u}}(0)$ \cite{courtier_4dvar_1994}.
+This results in a quadratic approximation of the cost function, which is then minimized using Newton's method.
+For implementation, we save the linearised operators \( \Phi_{0 \to t} \) during the forward time-marching, then use them to form the adjoint model, required for obtaining the Jacobian of the cost-function, and explicitly calculate the Hessian, required by the Newton's method.
+Once a solution to the simplified cost function is found, the process is repeated by re-linearizing \( \Phi_{0 \to t} \) around the updated solution.
+This iterative process continues until convergence is achieved.